dcpedit/sketchy-sketchy/case/README.md

 Line the holes up with the standoffs and place it on top.

-### Layer #5

-Line the holes up with the standoffs and place it on top.

 ### Case foam

 Position case foam along the bottom of the case.